bartensud/RhythmboxPlugin-SyncLovedTracksFromLastFM/README.md

 ```

 ## NOTES
-If you want to debug, start Rhthmbox from command line e.g. to filter for the output of this plugin:
+If you want to debug, start Rhythmbox from command line e.g. to filter for the output of this plugin:
 ```sh
 rhythmbox -D syncloved
 ```

 Tested with:
+- Rhythmbox 3.4.7 under Ubuntu 23.10
 - Rhythmbox 3.4.6 under Ubuntu 22.10
 - Rhythmbox 3.4.? under Ubuntu 20.04
 - Rhythmbox 3.4.2 under Ubuntu 18.04